classmember/health/README.md

 ## Advanced Clinical nutrition and diagnosis: PhD guide
 # Objectives:
 ## Understand the principles of clinical nutrition and diagnosis.

+This section delves into the intricate nuances of clinical nutrition, emphasizing the metabolic processes governing nutrient uptake, regulation, and transport.
+A systematic approach to nutrition assessment is advocated, highlighting the stages from screening to evaluation.
+It presents comprehensive diagnostic tools and methodologies followed by varied intervention strategies ranging from nutrition education to monitoring.
+The chapter concludes with a detailed study of monitoring and evaluating techniques that encompass a vast array of topics, from surveillance to program management.

 ### Nutrition and Metabolism
 #### Metabolism
 #### Nutrition